romangalperin/2022-pa-assignment/project/project-description.md

 ### Inequities among examiners

-The agency suspects—and has some indirect evidence—that examiners’ work, mobility across units, promotion across pay grades and attrition differ systematically by demographic characteristics.
+The agency suspects—and has some indirect evidence—that examiners’ work, promotion across pay grades and attrition differ systematically by demographic characteristics.
 Of special concern are patterns related to examiner’s gender and race/ethnicity, not only because such differences may pose obvious ethical challenges, but also because they increase the risk of legal liability for the agency.
-The USPTO would like to understand what, if any, patterns in examiners’ work, mobility, promotion and attrition vary systematically by race and/or gender.
+The USPTO would like to understand what, if any, patterns in examiners’ work, promotion and attrition vary systematically by race and/or gender.

 ## Team project